Emojis

 What emojis appear on people’s phones and on their social media platforms is not arbitrary but has been coordinated by the Unicode Consortium since 1995, when the first 76 pictograms were adapted by the U.S. nonprofit.
 The Consortium has been overseeing the character inventory of electronic text processing since 1991 and sets a standard for symbols, characters in different scripts and – last but not least – emojis, which are encoded uniformly across different platforms even though illustration styles may vary between providers.

-Even though the first Unicode listings predate them, a 1999 set of 176 simple pictograms invented by interface designer Shigetaka Kurita for a Japanese phone operator is considered to be the precursor of modern-day emojis.
+Despite the first Unicode listings predating them, a 1999 set of 176 simple pictograms invented by interface designer Shigetaka Kurita for a Japanese phone operator is considered to be the precursor of modern-day emojis.
 The concept gained popularity in Japan and by 2010, Unicode rolled out a massive release of more than 1,000 emojis to get with the burgeoning trend - the rest is history.

 Different skin colors have been available for emojis since 2015.
-2014 saw the release of the anti-bullying emoji "eye in speech bubble" in cooperation with The Ad Council, which produces public service announcements in the United States.
-Regional flags came to the service in 2017.
-Same-sex couples and same-sex families have been available since the first major emoji-release in 2010.
-The 2021 release also included the rollout of non-binary options and interracial couples.
+The first regional flags came to the service in 2017.
+The first same-sex couples have been available since the major emoji release of 2010, but more versions were added in 2015.
+The 2017 release also included the rollout of the first non-binary options, while interracial couples first appeared in 2019.

 Description